kbariotis/kostasbariotis.com/blog/node-js-dependency-injection/index.md

 Now `asFunction` is a little different, as it will actually run that function whenever someone requires that variable.

 Great.
 That's our first dependency of the `callExternalService` function.
 Now we need to pass the `axios` module.
-In an ideal world, you would actually pass a module that follows a specific interface, otherwise you are coupling your code to `axios` thus making it harder later to switch to another HTTP client library.
+In an ideal world, you would actually pass a module that follows a specific interface, otherwise you are coupling your code to `axios` and making it harder later to switch to another HTTP client library.
 For now, let's suppose that `axios` follows our standard interface.

 ```javascript
 const { createContainer, asFunction, asValue } = require('awilix');